19 beauty splurges that are totally worth their price, according to experts | CNN Underscored

 Kiehl’s Midnight Recovery Concentrate Face Oil ($52; nordstrom.com and sephora.com)

 “I use this lightweight oil at night,” shares Rios, “and wake up with my skin looking fresh and dewy.”
 The Kiehl’s Midnight Recovery Concentrate Face Oil is one of our all-time favorite skin care products as well, because it’s so simple yet so effective.
-With ingredients like lavender essential oil and evening primrose oil, the formula works to restore your skin overnight, so you wake up with visibly brighter, radiant, and of course, moisturized skin.
+With ingredients like lavender essential oil and evening primrose oil, the formula works to restore your skin overnight so you wake up with visibly brighter, radiant and, of course, moisturized skin.

 If you’re wondering how that actually works, it turns out our skin actually repairs itself while we sleep.
 Targeting our skin with a beneficial, high-quality oil like this one while it’s already going through those natural restorative functions only helps it along that process.

-Gisou Honey Infused Hair Perfume ($83; sephora.com)
+Gisou Honey-Infused Hair Perfume ($83; sephora.com)

 A hair perfume may not be in everyone’s beauty rotation, but this option might just convince you that it should be.
 “This honey-infused perfume is ethically sourced,” shares Yamga, and draws on ingredients from Gisou founder Negin Mirsalehi’s father’s bee gardens.
-“The combination of minerals, vitamins, and antioxidants assist in maintaining your hair’s moisture, while also leaving behind a beautiful floral scent.”
+“The combination of minerals, vitamins and antioxidants assist in maintaining your hair’s moisture while also leaving behind a beautiful floral scent.”

 Simply spray on your hair after styling for a summer-perfect scent that will linger throughout the day, and of course provide your hair with those benefits Yamga mentions.
 Just be sure to use a light hand, since a little goes a long way.